 Swimming and Mental Health – The Science

-Researchers have been discovering the benefits of exercise on mental health for years.
-Studies continuously find that elevation of mood and cognition, decreased depression, stress and anxiety are just a few of the benefits.
-In particular, exercise for even just 20-40 minutes has been shown to improve mood and anxiety for several hours!
+Scientists have been discovering the benefits of exercise on mental health for years.
+A few of the benefits include decreased depression, stress and anxiety.
+Studies have found that 20-40 minutes of exercise improve mood and anxiety for several hours!
 What is going on here?

 The Runners High Hypothesis